💱 Trade Calculator

 Is the weather system the same in Grow a Garden 2? +

-Built by Saif, a Grow a Garden community member tracking weather effects and mutation data since the game's launch in March 2025, verified across 40+ game patches including the Bizzy Bee correction in May 2026.
-This weather tracker covers all 28+ weather types across 3 categories (Standard, Event, Admin) with data-driven crop recommendations and real-time mutation links, each cross-referenced against live community testing and the official Grow a Garden Discord.
+SEO specialist and game data analyst with a BS Economics background and Semrush SEO certificates.
+Tracking Grow a Garden weather events and mutation data since the game's launch, verified across 40+ game patches including the Bizzy Bees correction in May 2026.
+This weather tracker covers all 30+ weather types across 3 categories (Standard, Event, Admin) with data-driven crop recommendations and real-time mutation links, each cross-referenced against live community testing and the official Grow a Garden Discord.
 Weather data is corrected within hours of every patch.

 @mygagcalculator ✅ Community Verified 🔄 Patch-Verified Data